ucsd-cse29/ss1-25/src/index.md

 ### Problem Sets

-In weeks 2, 3, 4, and 5 there will be a _problem set_ due before lab.
-These will
+In weeks 2, 3, 4, and 5 there will be a _problem set_ due the morning before
-be hosted on PrairieLearn and consist mostly of small, self-contained programming problems for you to complete.
+lab.
+These will be hosted on PrairieLearn and consist mostly of small, self-contained programming problems for you to complete.

 These serve a few purposes: